Key Takeaways

 - Keep the focus on business visibility, citations, and referral value.

 The wrong use case is "submit me everywhere."
 The right use case is "keep my directory footprint accurate, relevant, and measurable."
-Start with Backlynk's directory database or run a free backlink analysis before adding new submissions.
+Start with Backlynk's directory database, use the directory checker for fit, and verify approved listing URLs with the backlink checker before counting them.

 Are directory submissions still relevant for SEO?